lowdefy/lowdefy/packages/website/pages/blog/categories/case_studies/ingrain-complaints/content.md

 ## 2. Automation

-To assist Ingrain in rolling out an advanced support case resolution and investigation strategy, processes were automated where ever possible to streamline internal workflows.
+To assist Ingrain in rolling out an advanced support case resolution and investigation strategy, processes were automated wherever possible to streamline internal workflows.

 ### Updating the Customer

 Once a complaint is logged, the solution generates a unique reference number, and the client receives an in-app and email notifications on case updates, for example when relevant company representative have been assigned to the case.

-Clients always have access their previous complaints, and the system can automatically generate a PDF summary document with a summary of the complaint and its resolution, or even allow the customer to reopen the case if necessary.
+Clients always have access to their previous complaints, and the system can automatically generate a PDF summary document with a summary of the complaint and its resolution, or even allow the customer to reopen the case if necessary.

 ### Streamlined Workflows